Aventine Secession (20th century): Outcome

 Without the socialists, the vote of no 'confidence' in Mussolini was a failure.
 The Aventinian opposition failed to react, both due to the immediate repressions ordered by Mussolini and for its internal divisions.
 It preferred to pursue changing the public opinion on fascism, rather than re-entering Parliament and fighting as a minority party.

 King Victor Emmanuel III was disinclined to invoke further violence from the Fascist squads, and thus allowed Mussolini to keep his position as Prime Minister.
 The Secession actually aided Mussolini in his consolidation of power by eliminating all meaningful parliamentary opposition and depriving the King of any excuse to dismiss him.
 With the opposition thus reduced to inaction, Mussolini set about building his fascist state.

 In January 1925, Mussolini declared a de facto dictatorship and started a series of repressive measures designed to destroy opposition.
-The groups of Italia libera were suppressed between January 3 and 6 of that year.
+The groups of Italia libera were suppressed between 3 and 6 January that year.
 Acting as a high court, the Italian Senate gave a ruling on Emilio De Bono, solicited by Luigi Albertini and other Catholics.
-The ruling was archived after six months after Filippelli retracted his testimony from March 24.
+The ruling was archived after six months after Filippelli retracted his testimony from 24 March.
 Cesare Rossi was acquitted and released from prison in December 1925.
-On July 20, Giovanni Amendola was attacked by fascist squads in The Tuscan town of Pieve a Nievole.
+On 20 July Giovanni Amendola was attacked by fascist squads in The Tuscan town of Pieve a Nievole.
 He never recovered from the attack and died in Cannes in April 1926.

-On January 16, 1926, some of the populist and democratic-socialist Members of Parliament entered the Palazzo Montecitorio to assist with the mourning ceremonies for Margherita of Savoy.
+On 16 January 1926 some of the populist and democratic-socialist Members of Parliament entered the Palazzo Montecitorio to assist with the mourning ceremonies for Margherita of Savoy.
 Shortly after, fascist parliamentarians violently expelled them from the hall.
 The day after, Mussolini accused the parliamentarians who had been expelled, accusing them of indecency against the queen.

-Between March 16 and 24, the trial against Dumini and other people implicated in Matteotti's death was held.
+Between 16 and 24 March the trial against Dumini and other people implicated in Matteotti's death was held.
 The judgment closed with three absolutions and three condemnations for pre-meditated homicide (among them Dumini), with sentences of 5 years, 11 months, and 20 days.